ABOUT THE CAMØNO

 The most important thing is clothing that can keep you warm, dry and comfortable:

-• Hat/bully hat and sunscreen
+• Hat/sunhat and sunscreen

 • Layers (preferably wool)